iotaledger/streams/documentation/docs/libraries/wasm/api_reference.md

 <br/><br/>
 ## Author
 Main user implementation of a Channel.
-Generates the channel, processes subscriptions and manage them.
+Generates the channel, processes subscriptions and manages them.
 It can also send and fetch messages.

 #### new(seed, options, channel_type): Author
 Generates an Author instance